Oru Vadakkan Selfie

-Oru Vadakkan Selfie is a 2015 Indian Malayalam-language black comedy film directed by G. Prajith and scripted by Vineeth Sreenivasan.
-The film features Nivin Pauly, Manjima Mohan, Aju Varghese, Neeraj Madhav, and Vineeth Sreenivasan.
+Oru Vadakkan Selfie is a 2015 Indian Malayalam-language road trip black comedy film directed by G. Prajith and scripted by Vineeth Sreenivasan.
+The film features Nivin Pauly, Manjima Mohan, Vineeth Sreenivasan, Aju Varghese and Neeraj Madhav.
 The music was composed by Shaan Rahman.
 It was released on 27 March to positive reviews, and became one of the biggest grossing Malayalam films of the year.
 Some news media and the Kerala Film Producers Association called it the first successful Malayalam film of 2015.
 This movie marks the debut of Manjima Mohan as an actress in a Malayalam movie.
 Earlier, she appeared as a child artist in films, including Priyam and Sundara Purushan.
-The film was remade in Telugu as Meda Meeda Abbayi.
+The film was remade in Telugu as Meda Meeda Abbayi, and partially remade in Bengali as Bolo Dugga Maiki.

 Plot

-Umesh Manohar is a 21-year-old lazy and spoilt engineering student from Thalasherry who has 42 backlog subjects to clear.
+Umesh Manohar is a 21-year-old lazy and spoilt mechanical engineering student in Cochin University of Science and Technology from Thalasherry who has 42 backlog subjects to clear.
 His close pals are Shaji and Thankaprasad.
 Wanting to find a quick way to earn money and fame, he decides to try his hand at movies and wants to assist none other than the renowned South-Indian Cinema director Gautham Vasudev Menon.
 Shaji suggests that Umesh make a short film and upload it on the internet, but the result is utter failure, after losing the camera in an accident.
 Umesh's father orders him to help him to run his small shop.
 To avoid such a bleak future, Umesh catches the next train to Chennai from his hometown, Thalassery, Kannur.
 On the train, he sees Daisy, his neighbour back home.
 Umesh tries to woo Daisy throughout the journey but miserably fails.
 He lies to his friends that they are having an affair, tricks her into posing for a selfie with him, and sends it to Shaji.

 After spending six days in Chennai, realizing that he is not cut out for the struggle to enter the film industry, he returns to his town in Thalassery, where he finds a slew of people waiting for his return.
 He learns that his hometown is hot with news of his elopement with Daisy.
 The selfie clicked by him had created a big problem among his family and neighbours.
 He finds out that Shaji had been the one who told them.
 He returns to Chennai immediately with Shaji to find her and prove his innocence, where they meet a private detective named Jack Tracker, with whom he had fought earlier when chasing Daisy.